mrcjkb/vimcats/luaCATS.md

 ### Export

 This tag is used to manually tag the exported object.
-This is required for cases where `lemmy-help` is unable to parse the `return` statement at the end such as `return setmetatable(...)`.
+This is required for cases where `vimcats` is unable to parse the `return` statement at the end such as `return setmetatable(...)`.
 But keep in mind the following:

 1. Anything after this tag is NA, so make sure this is the last tag
 2. Tag should be followed by the exact identifier that needs to be exported